 - Homes are selling at an average price of [number].

-I have [number] years’ experience selling in your neighborhood and am confident that, together, we can sell your home for the maximum return -- and find your next dream house.
+I have [number] years’ experience selling in your neighborhood, and I am confident that, together, we can sell your home for the maximum return and find your next dream house.
 If you’re interested in learning more, click this link to schedule a meeting with me: [Link to Meeting tool]

 I hope you’re settling into your new house and that it’s starting to feel like home for you and [family member/pet names].

-Homebuyers have a lot of choices when buying or selling a home -- and they chose you!
-Show your appreciation with a kind thank-you note and small gift.
+Homebuyers have a lot of choices when buying or selling a home, and they chose you!
+Show your appreciation with a kind thank you note and a small gift.
 Bouquets of flowers, bottles of wine, and complimentary dinners are gestures of appreciation that will go a long way.